StraNNiKK/app-framework/README.rst

 PHP App framework
 ============

-Just another PHP micro frameworkthat helps you quickly write simple yet powerful web applications
+Just another PHP micro framework that helps you quickly write simple yet powerful web applications

 * You need PHP >= 5.2.x
 * `The demo project <https://github.com/StraNNiKK/app-framework-demo>`_ that shows how framework could be used.